cciw-uk/cciw.co.uk/README.rst

 ================

 The CCIW site is fairly standard Django site.
-It is currently hosted on WebFaction shared hosting and makes use of some of its API and email features.
+It is currently hosted on WebFaction shared hosting but makes no use of its API and special features.

 Development setup
 -----------------